zmahfuz0613/translate_javascript_to_ruby/README.md

-### Translate JavaScript to Ruby Lab
+# Ruby Monk and Translate JavaScript to Ruby Lab

+## Part 1:
+Work through the [RubyMonk Primer](http://rubymonk.com/learning/books/1-ruby-primer) from “Classes and Object Oriented Programming in Ruby”  to “Introduction to Lambdas and Blocks”.

+## Part 2:

-# Let's Look at the Differences
+### Let's Look at the Differences

 ![cat owls](https://outofdoubt.files.wordpress.com/2015/01/not-like-the-others-owls.jpg)